-Before going to Japan I was convinced Kyoto was going to be my favorite city.
-I even had doubts I was going to enjoy Tokyo given that I usually prefer traditional over modern places.
+Before visiting Japan, I was convinced Kyoto would be my favorite city.
+I even had doubts I would enjoy Tokyo, given that I usually prefer traditional over modern places.
 But then Tokyo totally swept me off my feet.
-And if I was to make a comparison between the two cities, I would say I love Kyoto, while I’m in love with Tokyo.
+And if I were a drama queen, I’d say that I love Kyoto, but I’m in love with Tokyo.
 Trust me, it’s complicated.
 Travel rarely is black or white.

 Fushimi Inari-Taisha Shrine